A new derivation of the relationship between diffusion coefficient and entropy in classical Brownian motion by the ensemble method: II. Langevin equation and Langevin operator

 \section{II.
 Langevin equation and Langevin operator}

 A Brownian motion particle in { $d$-dimensional space} can be described by the Langevin equation

 where $M$ is the particle mass, $\bm{\zeta}(t)$ is the white Gaussian noise with correlations $<\zeta_{i}(t)\zeta_{j}(t^{'})>=2\alpha k_B T\delta_{ij}\delta(t-t^{'})$.
 The diffusion coefficient $D$ satisfies Einstein's relation $D=\frac{k_B T}{\alpha}$.
-The velocity has a decay time $\gamma^{-1}$, where $\alpha=M\gamma$.
-When the system is at equilibrium, the total entropy production rate is zero, and the velocity of Brownian particles follows the Maxwell-Boltzmann velocity distribution\cite{2008PhRvE..77f1136P,2010PhRvE..82c1101L}.
+The velocity has a decay time $\gamma^{-1}$, where $\alpha=M\gamma$. { In general, the mass of the particle is very small in micro/nano scale.
+The inertial term can be ignored, compared with the viscosity term.
+That is in the low Reynolds number regime where the Stoke-Einstein relation could be established.} When the system is at equilibrium, the total entropy production rate is zero, and the velocity of Brownian particles follows the Maxwell-Boltzmann velocity distribution\cite{2008PhRvE..77f1136P,2010PhRvE..82c1101L}.
 There exits many techniques to obtain the Langevin equation\cite{1970Phy....50..241M,1999AmJPh..67.1248D}.
-One of these techniques is as follows\cite{1970Phy....50..241M}.
-Consider a system including $N$ light bath molecules of mass $m$ and a heavy { point-like} Brownian particle of mass $M$.
-The mass ratio $\lambda^{2}=\frac{m}{M}$ is very small.
+One of these techniques is as follows\cite{1970Phy....50..241M}. { Considering} a system including $N$ light bath molecules of mass $m$ and a heavy { point-like} Brownian particle of mass $M$, { the} mass ratio $\lambda^{2}=\frac{m}{M}$ is very small.
 The Hamiltonian of the system is

 where $\textbf{p}$ is the momentum of the Brownian particle, $\textbf{p}^{N}$ and $\textbf{r}^{N}$ are $Nd$-dimensional positions and momentums of the bath molecules, $U(\textbf{r}^{N})$ is the two-body interaction potential between bath molecules, $\Phi$ is the interaction potential between bath molecules and the Brownian particle.
 The Liouville operator $L$ is defined by